carmen-chau/csc494-comp-graph/README.md

 ### Target audience
 This visualization is aimed towards users who are just starting to learn about neural networks and the process of forward + backward pass.
-For Univesity of Toronto students taking CSC311 (Introduction to Machine Learning), this visualization is be complementary to the material taught in Lecture 6 (Neural Networks).
+For Univesity of Toronto students taking CSC311 (Introduction to Machine Learning), this visualization is complementary to the material taught in Lecture 6 (Neural Networks).

 ### Pre-requisite knowledge
 This visualization assumes that students have a basic understanding of what components make up a neural network at a high level and how this translates into a computation graph.